christopher5106/christopher5106.github.io/_posts/2017-02-24-google-perspective-api-the-dangerous-path-toward-mind-control.markdown

 ### The world we live in

-Perspective API is typically the kind of initiative that does an "average", and averages are absolutely not good.
+Perspective API is typically the kind of initiative that does an "average", and averages are absolutely not good and have never been a solution to any issue.
 It is exactly as our brain does, creating prejudices.
 Shall we use articifial intelligence in order to become even more silly ?
 Or smarter.

 This is the kind of initiative that goes against itself, is counterproductive, and leads to even more problems, a kind of manipulation, trying to keep our kids away from the real face of the world, and let them live in a dream world.